mqmotiwala/Investing-Strategies/README.md

 # Investing Strategies

-A tool to evaluate the performance of different strategies (Hold, Divest, Cash) for employee RSU (Restricted Stock Unit) grants.
+A tool to evaluate the performance of different strategies (Hold, Divest, Cash) for employee RSU grants.

 ## Strategies Explained